-Justin’s professional background at KYL includes a wide range of experience at the leading edge of information technology and its application in law firms and he is extensively involved in the management and oversight of the firm’s value pricing, human resources, business development and eDiscovery initiatives.
+Justin’s professional background at KYL includes a wide range of experience at the leading edge of information technology and its application in the legal industry and he is extensively involved in the management and oversight of the firm’s value pricing, human resources, business development, and ACEDS award-winning eDiscovery initiatives.

-Justin is involved in supporting the development and effective use of standards in the legal industry and he is currently on the international Board of Directors of the Legal Technology Core Competencies Certification Coalition (LTC4).
+Justin is a champion of the development and effective use of standards in the legal industry.
+He was a member of The EDRM Security Audit Team and sat on the international Board of Directors of the Legal Technology Core Competencies Certification Coalition (LTC4) from 2014 through 2017.
 He has also been a voting member of the international Legal Electronic Data Exchange Standards Oversight Committee (LOC) since 2004, and he served on the LOC Board of Directors in 2006 and 2007.

 Justin attended California State University at Long Beach, where he spent more time promoting live music than he did in class.
 Since that time he has produced over 100 concerts, including the award-winning Summer and Music (SAM) series, which has presented free concerts with the Downtown Long Beach Alliance to audiences totaling more than 180,000 Southern Californians since 2009.
 In 2016, a short film was commissioned on the SAM series.